microsoftgraph/msgraph-sdk-powershell/src/Search/Search/docs/v1.0-beta/Microsoft.Graph.Search.md

 Administrative answer in Microsoft Search results which provide answers for specific search keywords in an organization.

 ### [Invoke-MgQuerySearch](Invoke-MgQuerySearch.md)
-Run a specified search query.
-Search results are provided in the response.
+Invoke action query

 ### [New-MgExternalConnection](New-MgExternalConnection.md)
-Create a new externalConnection.
+Create new navigation property to connections for external

 ### [New-MgExternalConnectionGroup](New-MgExternalConnectionGroup.md)
-Create a new externalGroup object.
+Create new navigation property to groups for external

 ### [New-MgExternalConnectionGroupMember](New-MgExternalConnectionGroupMember.md)
-Create a new externalGroupMember object.
+Create new navigation property to members for external

 ### [New-MgExternalConnectionItem](New-MgExternalConnectionItem.md)
 Create new navigation property to items for external